 The Korean Studies Minor Program requires that students complete a minimum of 28 units of Korea and/or Korea-related courses.
 Normally 28 units add up to 7 courses, if each course is a 4-unit course.
-If courses taken offer more than four units (i.e., some Korean language courses), then more than 7 courses are needed to fulfill the required 28 units.
+If courses taken offer more than four units (i.e., some Korean language courses), then more than twenty-eight units may be needed to fulfill the program’s minimum requirement.

 - Students can take a maximum of 3 lower-division courses.
 However, the Minor Program does not require that students take language courses or lower division courses.
-All 28 units can be upper-division courses.
-Students are not required to take Korean, but we strongly recommend that they take language courses as part of their overall specialization in Korea.
+All units can be upper-division courses.
+Students are not required to take Korean, but we strongly recommend that they take language courses as part of their overall specialization.

-- Please keep in mind that the approved list of courses is divided into two categories: Korea courses (100% Korea content) and Korea-related courses (less than 100% Korea content).
+- Please keep in mind that the approved list of courses is divided into two categories: Korea courses (100% Korea content) and Korea-related courses (at least one-third Korea content).
 For Korea-related course, students need to petition to have these courses count toward the minor.